 Tree swallows (Tachycineta bicolor) are amazing bug-seeking aerialists.
 They are given public housing in several locations in New York City, including Governors Island and Jamaica Bay Wildlife Refuge.
+They also nest at the Lido Beach Passive Nature Area on Long Island.

 Tree Swallows on Governors Island 2018